Disciplinary Hearings at USF

 - A complaint is filed that alleges a student conduct code violation (in some cases, law enforcement will forward a police report, citation, or notice to appear to the University).

 - Notice of the violation is sent to the student.

 - The student and the student’s attorney will attend the Initial Review meeting.

-- If after receiving notice that a referral was made, the student fails to respond or fails to appear for a meeting with the Conduct Officer, then an “In Absentia Review” will be conducted by the Conduct Officer who will make a determination and levy the appropriate sanctions.
+- If, after receiving notice that a referral was made, the student fails to respond or appear for a meeting with the Conduct Officer, an “In Absentia Review” will be conducted by the Conduct Officer, who will decide and levy the appropriate sanctions.

-- If you attend the Initial Review you can either accept responsibility or demands a formal hearing.
+- If you attend the Initial Review, you can accept responsibility or demand a formal hearing.

 - If the student accepts responsibility, then the sanctions will be provided in the Determination Letter.

 - The student must complete the conditions imposed in the disposition letter or face additional sanctions.

 - If the student does not wish to accept responsibility, the student can demand a Formal Hearing before the University Conduct Board of the Administrative Officer;

 - If you fail to complete the sanctions imposed, you will have a hold placed on your records, preventing you from obtaining transcripts, registering, or withdrawing from classes.

 - After any decision, you have the right to appeal to the Dean of Students and thereafter, to a Circuit Court Judge during Writ of Certiorari.

 Accepting Responsibility for a Violation of the Student Code of Conduct